 You can also earn up to 2 points of extra credit (added to your final score) by participating in up to 2 hours of ongoing experimental research in the Psychology Department or by writing a short 2-paged paper.
 The paper can be 1) a written description of a phenomenon described in a recent news item and its relation to the information presented in the lecture and reading (you may execute a web search to find pictures/videos to accompany your paper, and/or dig into the scientific literature to find relevant details and hard data), or 2) a description of (and link to) a demonstration of a psychological phenomenon and its relation to information presented in the lecture and reading materials.

 Grading:

 438 students 538 students

-Exam #1 26.7% 20%
+Exam #1 25% 20%

-Exam #2 26.7% 20%
+Exam #2 25% 20%

-Exam #3 26.7% 20%
+Exam #3 25% 20%

 Exam #4 20% 15%

+Participation on 5% 5%

-Paper 25%
+Paper 20%